jeanphorn/log4go/README.md

 This repository is reconstructed from alecthomas's log4go, which is a logging package similar to log4j for the Go programming language.

-Two new features are supported, one is Json config style, and the other is deferent output accordding to category.
+Two new features are supported: one is Json config style, and the other is different output according to category.

 ## Features